agilepro/epiconsciousness/docs/Ontology/untrustworthy-intuition.md

 All good scientists know that you can not trust your intuition.
 Therefor you must suppress the desire to claim something makes sense or not based on common knowledge.
 Instead, you need to use the instruments that observe at that scale, and then carefully make conclusions based on the observed data, and not intuition.

 For phenomena found outside our scale of living and timescales, we absolutely must ignore whatever intuition you might feel you have.
 Even within the scale of everyday life, we still need to ignore intuition, and seek an actual demonstration to show what is and is not true.

+## Resources

+## Questions and Answers

+> Sorry, but the most important thing we learned from Descartes is that the *only* thing we can know with complete certainty is that we exist - aka Descartes' famous dictum - Cogito ergo sum.

+Indeed that is the most fundamental part of his thinking that set him on his course.

+I don't want to quibble over a minor point, but the reason I said it that way is because Descartes is known as the father of the scientific method, that the scientific method has changed the world more than anything else that he said.
+The essence of science is that evidence must be demonstrated, and not just logic based on logic.
+A theory should be based on hard evidence, and not your intuition.
+I dare say, that probably was a "more important" idea, don't you think?

+> The false beliefs of a flat Earthers gives them a sense of superiority.
+Ironic.

+That is right.
+Flat earthers are also believe their intuition instead of hard evidence.
+The world "looks" flat -- but having never actually seen a flat world, how would they know what one looks like?